ChenxingWang93/javascript/README.md

 ## Strings

   <a name="strings--quotes"></a><a name="6.1"></a>
-  - [6.1](#strings--quotes) Use single quotes `''` for strings. eslint: [`quotes`](https://eslint.org/docs/rules/quotes)
+  - [6.1](#strings--quotes) Use single quotes `''` for strings.对数组使用`''`  eslint: [`quotes`](https://eslint.org/docs/rules/quotes)

     ```javascript
-    // bad
+    // bad👎👎👎
     const name = "Capt.
 Janeway";

-    // bad - template literals should contain interpolation or newlines
+    // bad - template literals should contain interpolation or newlines模版字符串(temporal literals)需要包含插值或者换行
     const name = `Capt.
 Janeway`;

-    // good
+    // good👍👍👍
     const name = 'Capt.
 Janeway';
     ```

   <a name="strings--line-length"></a><a name="6.2"></a>
-  - [6.2](#strings--line-length) Strings that cause the line to go over 100 characters should not be written across multiple lines using string concatenation.
+  - [6.2](#strings--line-length) Strings that cause the line to go over 100 characters should not be written across multiple lines using string concatenation. 字符串导致line超过100characters不应该使用字符串超过多行

     > Why?
-Broken strings are painful to work with and make code less searchable.
+Broken strings are painful to work with and make code less searchable.字符串断点are painful to work with and 让代码更不可搜索🔍

     ```javascript
-    // bad
+    // bad👎👎👎
     const errorMessage = 'This is a super long error that was thrown because \
     of Batman.
 When you stop to think about how Batman had anything to do \
     with this, you would get nowhere \
     fast.';

-    // bad
+    // bad👎👎👎
     const errorMessage = 'This is a super long error that was thrown because ' +
       'of Batman.
 When you stop to think about how Batman had anything to do ' +
       'with this, you would get nowhere fast.';

-    // good
+    // good👍👍👍
     const errorMessage = 'This is a super long error that was thrown because of Batman.
 When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';
     ```

   <a name="es6-template-literals"></a><a name="6.4"></a>
   - [6.3](#es6-template-literals) When programmatically building up strings, use template strings instead of concatenation. eslint: [`prefer-template`](https://eslint.org/docs/rules/prefer-template) [`template-curly-spacing`](https://eslint.org/docs/rules/template-curly-spacing)

     > Why?
-Template strings give you a readable, concise syntax with proper newlines and string interpolation features.
+Template strings give you a readable, concise syntax with proper newlines and string interpolation features.模版字符串提供可读，准确语法字符串插值功能

     ```javascript
-    // bad
+    // bad👎👎👎
     function sayHi(name) {
       return 'How are you, ' + name + '?';
     }

-    // bad
+    // bad👎👎👎
     function sayHi(name) {
       return ['How are you, ', name, '?'].join();
     }

-    // bad
+    // bad👎👎👎
     function sayHi(name) {
       return `How are you, ${ name }?`;
     }

-    // good
+    // good👍👍👍
     function sayHi(name) {
       return `How are you, ${name}?`;
     }
     ```

   <a name="strings--eval"></a><a name="6.5"></a>
-  - [6.4](#strings--eval) Never use `eval()` on a string, it opens too many vulnerabilities. eslint: [`no-eval`](https://eslint.org/docs/rules/no-eval)
+  - [6.4](#strings--eval) Never use `eval()` on a string, it opens too many vulnerabilities.不要在字符串中使用`eval()`导致很多漏洞，因为`eval()`function evaluate javascript code represented as a string eslint: [`no-eval`](https://eslint.org/docs/rules/no-eval)

   <a name="strings--escaping"></a>
   - [6.5](#strings--escaping) Do not unnecessarily escape characters in strings. eslint: [`no-useless-escape`](https://eslint.org/docs/rules/no-useless-escape)